-In what ways is the proposed research high-risk?

-• Diversity, Equity, and Inclusion

-To what extent does the project include an authentic plan for the PI to foster diversity, equity, and inclusion in research in the local academic and or broader community?
+- What is the potential for the proposed activities to achieve outcomes consistent with the selected track? - Risk Assessment - For the Pivot and Fellow tracks, to what extent do the proposed activities enable the PI to take risks not usually associated with proposals submitted to core programs? - Diversity, Equity, and Inclusion Plan - To what extent does the project include an authentic plan for the PI to foster diversity, equity, and inclusion in research and education in the local academic and/or broader community?